tedleyem/meralus.com/_posts/2024-09-23-open-the-pod-bay-doors.md

 # Things to note
-This actuion requires you to setup the DOCKERHUB_USERNAME and DOCKERHUB_TOKEN inside your repos secrets.
+* This action requires you to setup the DOCKERHUB_USERNAME and DOCKERHUB_TOKEN inside your repos secrets.
 This is specific to this repository.

+* You can set up actions to only push on the main branch of this repo.
+This allows less clutter of images and ensures that only the main branch is being pushed to docker and not a development or feature branch.

+You can view these actions as they get pushed in the actions tab of your repository.
+Check out this repos actions and get into the automation of things here. [actions tab](https://github.com/tedleyem/python-quote-generator/actions)

+Many times I feel like these things im learning and doing are trivial or insignificant because I learned it and used it to solve a problem many moons ago, but writing it down allows me to cement it into long term memory and give myself a digital pat on the back.
+Many times during the journey we forget to "smell the roses", this is a time to do so in your own right.
+If this blog helped you, pay it forward somehow and remember to sit back and touch grass.